rimsila/rimsila/README.md

 </a>
 </h4>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi there, I'm Sila, and I’m a Senior Front-End Developer with over 7 years of experience in developing web and mobile hybrid applications.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hi there, I'm Sila, a Senior Front-End Developer with over 7 years of experience in developing web and mobile hybrid applications.
 I have completed more than 15 projects using modern frameworks like ReactJS, React Native, VueJS, and TypeScript.
 I have contributed significantly to various projects such as telecom apps, booking, ectomere, real estate, learning platforms, crypto market and more.

 I developing projects following best practices, solving problem,  and and keep myself updated with the latest technologies.
 I work in an agile manner and well communicate .
 In my free time, I contribute to open-source projects on GitHub and Npm.
 There, I have built reusable libraries such as react generator tools and my own component library to speed up development processes.